vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance_ovftool.md

-# Deploy the vSphere Integrated Containers Appliance Using ovftool #
+# Deploy the vSphere Integrated Containers Appliance Using VMware OVF Tool #

-You can deploy the vSphere Integrated Containers Appliance using the `ovftool` command.
+You can deploy the vSphere Integrated Containers Appliance using the VMware OVF Tool.

 The vSphere Integrated Containers Engine bundle includes the `OVA-util` utility.
 The `OVA-util` utility is a command-line utility that allows you to import and export OVF packages.
 This utility contains the `ovftool` command that you can use to deploy the vSphere Integrated Containers Appliance at the command line.